mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/nkf.md

 - Convert to UTF-8 encoding and overwrite the file `nkf -w --overwrite {{path/to/file.txt}}`

-- Set new line code to LF and overwrite (unix type) `nkf -d --overwrite {{path/to/file.txt}}`
+- Set new line code to LF and overwrite (UNIX type) `nkf -d --overwrite {{path/to/file.txt}}`

 - Set new line code to CRLF and overwrite (windows type)